NATIONWIDE FEDERAL CRIMINAL DEFENSE (213) 542-0994

 It's usually three or four months ahead, depending on the court's schedule.
 After the sentencing date is set, the government will prepare its sentencing position papers, and the defense will prepare its sentencing position papers.

 You'll probably have an interview in a meeting with the probation department.
-They'll get all of your background information, and then they will prepare a report for the judge.
+They'll gather all of your background information and then prepare a report for the judge.
 Then, ultimately, you will appear.
 You will be entitled to say something at your sentencing.
 Your attorney will argue.

 The government will argue.
 The probation department will have its report, and the judge may ask questions.
-Ultimately, the judge will hand down the sentence that he or she deems appropriate under the facts and circumstances of your case.
+Ultimately, the judge will hand down the sentence that they deem appropriate under the facts and circumstances of your case.

 Give us a call.
 I can do the meeting or the interview over the phone.
 We can obviously have you come in face-to-face to sit down and talk about it.
-A lot of these things I will do free of charge—give you what's called a free consultation where we talk about your case and see if I'm a right fit for you and if I can really help you with your federal criminal case.
+I will offer many of these services at no charge, providing you with a complimentary consultation, where we discuss your case and determine if I'm the right fit for you and if I can effectively assist you with your federal criminal case.

 Once you decide to hire me, the Hedding Law Firm, I think you'll feel a lot more comfortable about your situation and circumstances because now you'll have somebody on your side who knows the federal criminal system.